-Dalia graduated from the Hebrew University High School in 1956, served in the Nahal and went to Kibbutz Ein Gev.
+Dalia graduated from the Hebrew University High School in 1956, served in the Nahal (a branch within the Israel Defense Forces that merges the typical military service with an additional focus on agricultural and social projects), and went to Kibbutz Ein Gev.
 After marrying Gur Ofer (b.
 1934) in 1958, she moved to Kibbutz Ha-On.
 They have four daughters: Talal (b.
 1961), Neta (b.
 1966), Nurit (b.
-1967) and Nivi (b.
+1967), and Nivi (b.
 1973).
 In 1959 they moved to Jerusalem, where Dalia received her B.A. in history and Bible from the Hebrew University in 1962 and, a year later, also a teaching certificate.
 From 1964 until 1982 she taught intermittently at the Hebrew University High School.
 In 1973 she completed her M.A. in history summa cum laude, with a thesis on “The Rescue and Aid Operation of the Yishuv Delegation in Istanbul, 1943–1944.”
 In 1981 she received her Ph.D. from the Hebrew University for her dissertation on “Illegal Immigration to Palestine 1939–1941.”

 Ofer’s focus on social history in the Holocaust expanded to include the women’s experience, with which she dealt in a ground-breaking conference on “Gender in Contemporary Jewry,” held at the Hebrew University of Jerusalem in 1994.
-The following year she and American scholar Lenore L. Weitzman organized a workshop on “Women in the Holocaust” which was the first serious attempt to bring together scholars from Israel, Europe and the USA to discuss the subject in an interdisciplinary and comprehensive manner.
-The outcome of this conference, a book which she co-edited together with Weitzman, Women in the Holocaust (1998), was a finalist for the Jewish Book Award in 1999.
+The following year she and American scholar Lenore L. Weitzman organized a workshop on “Women in the Holocaust,” the first serious attempt to bring together scholars from Israel, Europe, and the United States to discuss the subject in an interdisciplinary and comprehensive manner.
+The outcome of this conference, a book she co-edited together with Weitzman, Women in the Holocaust (1998), was a finalist for the Jewish Book Award in 1999.

 The role of Jewish organizations and of the government of Israel in mass immigration is another central issue in her research, which was the first to be based on archival material.
 In this area, too, she not only published a series of articles but also edited a book, Vatikim ve-olim ba-aliyah ha-gedolah 1948–1951 (Veterans and New Immigrants during the Mass Immigration 1948–1951), which appeared in 1996.